abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 course, a certain fallacy to those assumptions.
-It is important to remind ourselves of the uncertainty of our existence, the uncertainty of what is happening around us and the uncertainty of the things we rely on for comfort, security and wellbeing.
+It is important to remind ourselves of the uncertainty of our existence, the uncertainty of what is happening around us and the uncertainty of the things we rely on for comfort, security and well-being.
 As a part of practice and training, it is essential to keep bringing up the reflection of impermanence.

 When the Buddha speaks about the universal characteristics of all